scikit-learn/enhancement_proposals/slep006/proposal.rst

   metadata by the scorer.
 * `get_metadata_request` will return a dict, whose keys are names of estimator methods (`fit`, `predict`, `transform` or `inverse_transform`) and values are dictionaries.
-These dictionaries map the input param names to requested metadata name.
+These dictionaries map the input parameter names to requested metadata keys.
 Example:

   >>> estimator.get_metadata_request()
   {'fit': {'my_sample_weight': {'sample_weight'}}, 'predict': {}, 'transform': {},